 Content provides basic concepts of pharmacology, venipuncture and administration of diagnostic contrast agents and intravenous medications.
 The appropriate delivery of patient care during these procedures is emphasized.
 Content is also designed to provide a brief overview of other imaging modalities and treatment to include equipment, dose differences, and types of radiation, patient preparations, indications and contraindications.
 Educational and certification requirements also are included.
-This course contains a lab component.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 2433 Will not satisfy general education science requirements.